Boreeas/reweave/README.md

 Spiritwalk.

 Once you have these two bits of information, create a `PublicApiConnection`.
-Calls on this class are ratelimited to be nice to the shardbound servers (by default a rate of 100 requests/second).
+Calls on this class are ratelimited to be nice to the shardbound servers (by default a rate of 10 requests/second with a 100 request burst).
 To implement this, the class has a backing thread pool.
 Remember to close this once you don't need to use it anymore (For this purpose, PublicApiConnection is auto-closeable)